mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 - Michael Prorock (mesur.io), https://www.linkedin.com/in/mprorock/.
 - Manu Sporny (Digital Bizaar), https://www.linkedin.com/in/manusporny/.

+In addition, the project is very gratefully to all of the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for, literally, their years of support.

 ## Appendix A. Public Key Algorithm

 There are three public key algorithms supported in this document.